 Checkout POS Review

-Checkout is a comprehensive point of sale system that runs on any Macintosh computer with Mac OS X 10.5.8 or later.
-Small to medium sized businesses can use Checkout to process sales, print receipts and invoices, manage inventory, compile reports, and collect customer data.
-Checkout makes no secret of the fact that they are catering to the Apple crowd.
-Their tagline is the not-so-subtle: Point of Sale for Mac.
-Checkout does a stellar job of aligning itself with Mac branding–the fonts look the same, the colors look the same, and, heck, even the loading pinwheel looks the same.
-When I opened the demo software I felt like I was browsing through what iTunes would look like if it had somehow morphed into a point of sale system.
-Checkout does more than just look great.
-It’s a decent piece of software with a long development history.
+Checkout is a comprehensive point of sale system that runs on any Macintosh computer with Mac OS X 10.6 or later.
+This company makes no secret of the fact that they are catering to the Apple crowd.
+Their tagline is the not-so-subtle: Point of Sale for the Mac.
+In general, checkout does a stellar job of aligning itself with Mac branding—the fonts, color schemes, and even the loading pinwheel look the same.
+When I opened the demo software I felt like I was browsing iTunes–or what iTunes would look like if it had somehow morphed into a point of sale system.
+Fortunately, Checkout does more than just look great, it’s a decent piece of software as well.

-Checkout offers a fantastic 30-day trial that doesn’t require a credit card.
-I highly recommend checking this option out.
-Since the software is installed on your computer, Checkout charges by license per workstation (i.e. computer).
-Each license for each workstation is $499 and you can connect up to 20 workstations on one local network.
+Checkout offers a fantastic 30-day trial that doesn’t require a credit card; I highly recommend checking out this option.
+Since the software is actually installed on your computer, Checkout charges by license per workstation (i.e. computer).
+Each license costs $499, and you can connect up to 20 workstations on one local network.

-The Checkout software is downloaded and locally installed on your computer’s server.
+Checkout software is downloaded and locally installed onto your computer’s hard drive.

-Checkout is intended for retail or some types of service industry businesses.
-It’s not really tailored for formal foodservice operations like restaurants, cafes or bars, though something like a bakery, deli or winery might be able to customize it to their needs.
-Checkout is great for traditional retail environments like shoe stores, book shops, clothing boutiques, jewelry studios, and hardware stores.
-Businesses that incorporate services (as opposed to products) will also find a lot of value in Checkout, which boasts robust invoice, quote, and multiple payment features.
+Checkout is intended for retail and some types of service industry businesses.
+It’s not really designed for formal foodservice operations such as restaurants, cafes, or bars.
+That being said, casual shops like bakeries, delis, or wineries might be able to customize the system to fit their needs.
+Checkout is great for traditional retail environments though (shoe stores, bookshops, clothing boutiques, jewelry studios, and hardware stores to name just a few).
+Businesses that incorporate services (as opposed to products) will also find a lot of value in Checkout as it boasts robust invoice, quote, and multiple payment features.

 Specific Size of Business: